SanjeevMidda/SanjeevMidda/README.md

 ## 👋 My name is Sanjeev.
 Welcome!

-### 🇬🇧 based full-stack web developer.
+### London based full-stack web developer.
 Turning problems into solutions.

 Some things I've been working on can be found below.
 Feel free to have a look around 🙂